registerguard/csp-enque/README.md

 #### INSTALLATION

-There's a couple ways (that I can think of) to install this code:
+For us DTI customers, there's a couple ways (that I can think of) to install this code:

 ### Copy/paste:

-1. Open Studio.
-2. Change to the `CMS` namespace.
-3. "File" >> "New..." and choose "Caché Class Definition" from "General" tab.
-4. Copy/paste the **RAW** contents `custom.rg.Enque.cls` into this new file.
-5. Save this file as `custom.rg.Enque.cls` to your `custom` package, in a sub package called `rg`.
-6. Compile.
-7. "File" >> "New..." and choose "Caché Server Page" from "CSP File" tab.
+1. "File" >> "New..." and choose "Caché Server Page" from "CSP File" tab.
-8. Copy/paste the **RAW** contents of `custom.rg.GetStoriesRule.csr` into this new file.
+2. Copy/paste the **RAW** contents of `custom.rg.EnqueRule.csr` into this new file.
 9. Save this file as `custom.rg.EnqueRule.csr` to the "CSP Files" >> `/csp/cms/customrules` package/folder/location.
 10. Compile.